 Article 25 of the Data Protection Act and the Regulatory Decree establish the responsibilites and obligations of data processors.
 Among other obligations, they must follow the controller’s instruction, comply with the Data Protection Law, protect the confidentiality and destroy the data once the obligations have been fulfilled.

 To sum up, Argentina has been working on Data Protection for the last 20 years and is looking now to amend the Personal Data Protection Act.
-The new law will be in line with the obligations and principles established in the GDPR.
+In addition, the new law will be in line with the obligations and principles established in the GDPR.

 If you need advise regarding data protection in Argentina, contact us.